b04505009/STM32F303RE-Development-on-Mac/README.md

 Create a public toolchain setting file toolchain-arm-eabi-gcc.cmake

-You can create by yourself or download [this](https://github.com/b04505009/STM32F303RE-Development-on-Mac/blob/master/toolchain-arm-eabi-gcc.cmake)
+You can create it by yourself or download [this](https://github.com/b04505009/STM32F303RE-Development-on-Mac/blob/master/toolchain-arm-eabi-gcc.cmake)

 Then go Preferences -> Build,Execution,Deployment -> CMake